langchain-ai/langgraph-example/README.md

 ## UI

 Part of LangGraph API includes a UI for interacting with created agents.
 After running `langgraph up` you can access this UI by going to [http://localhost:8124/assistants](http://localhost:8124/assistants).
-You will fist see a list of all agents.
+You will first see a list of all agents.

 ![](static/assistants.png)